Niger Map

 History:

-In 1896, French West Africa included Niger as a part of its territory.
+From the 15th century onwards, there were foreign influences with the first European traders.
+There was a harsh transatlantic slave trade, which forced many societies to change because of the exodus of people.
+By the last decades of the 19th century, Europeans had imposed colonialism after several talks had distributed the British government to each part of Nigeria, for the purpose of governance of the Nigerian nation, and the ordinance that united both the Northern Protectorate and Southern Protectorate came into the picture in 1914.
 Despite the frequent uprisings, the French established a colony there in 1922 after the law and order situation was stabilized.
 The French Community's territory became an autonomous republic in 1958 after the French constitution was approved by the electorate.
 A constitution was adopted by the republic in 1959, but the following year it declared its independence and left the Community.
+During this colonial era, western education and Christianity crept in, but so came variations of ethnic strife.

 Culture: